 Dr. Gerlai is considered one of the leaders of neurobehavioural genetics in the world and the father of zebrafish behavioural neuroscience research.
 Dr. Gerlai’s research at UTM reflects his multidisciplinary background spanning psychology, neuroscience, pharmacology and genetics.
 His laboratory has developed novel behavioural testing tools for the zebrafish, and employs behavioural phenotyping, psychopharmacological and genetic approaches with zebrafish to study such questions as the mechanisms of alcohol abuse, fetal alcohol spectrum disorders, and of learning and memory.
 His laboratory has been among the best funded ones at UTM, receiving two NIH grants, three NSERC grants and a Brain Canada – Industry collaborative grant since his tenure started in 2004.
 He has trained a record number of undergraduate and graduate students in his laboratory, and is also an enthusiastic teacher outside of his laboratory.
-He has been teaching animal behaviour genetics, mechanisms of memory, and animal behaviour undergraduate and graduate courses, and has also delivered several public lectures on interesting and sometimes highly controversial topics, including the question of free will, evolution and the human society, and the genetics of racism.
-Currently, he is working on a textbook “Animal Behaviour Genetics (Cambridge University Press), and is editing a multi-authored handbook on “The Behaviour Genetics of the Zebrafish (Elsevier)”.
+He has been teaching animal behaviour genetics, mechanisms of memory, and animal behavior undergraduate and graduate courses, and has also delivered several public lectures on interesting and sometimes highly controversial topics, including the question of free will, evolution and the human society, and the genetics of racism.
+Currently, he is working on a textbook “Animal Behaviour Genetics (Cambridge University Press), and has just completed editing a multi-authored handbook on “The Behaviour Genetics of the Zebrafish (Elsevier)”.